agrc/status-page/site/content/incidents/deleted-tiles-in-the-terrain-base-map.md

 resolved = false
 +++
 Tiles outside of Salt Lake, Morgan and Weber counties were accidentally removed from the discover servers.

+A suggested work-around would be to use the Lite base map.

+We are working hard to generate new tiles.
+There's currently no ETA on when they will be completed.